Dacia Duster: Latin NCAP

-Europe
+Euro NCAP

 In December 2017, Euro NCAP has published the results for the crash-tests of the second generation model.
 It received three out of five stars, the result being considered an expected one, although most of its rivals received five stars.
 It was awarded 27 points (71%) for the adult occupant protection, 32 points (66%) for the child occupant protection, 24 points (56%) for the pedestrian protection and five points (37%) for the safety assist features.

 In the frontal offset test, the driver received marginal to good protection ratings, while the passenger occupant received adequate to good ratings.
 In the frontal full width test, the driver's head received a poor protection rating and an adequate to good rating for the rest of the body.

 Pedestrian protection was "predominantly good or adequate but poor results were recorded along the base of the windscreen and along the stiff windscreen pillars.
 The bumper provided good protection to pedestrians' legs and protection of the pelvis was also good at all test locations."

 In terms of safety equipment, it was downrated because of the lack of knee airbags, rear side chest airbags, side pelvis airbags, automatic emergency braking system or lane assist system, but it received points for the availability of the speed limiter and the seat belt reminder.